Ryan Hinds (Canadian football)

-Ryan Hinds (born June 19, 1986 in Georgetown, Guyana and raised in Toronto, Ontario) is a retired professional Canadian football defensive back.
-He played college football for the New Hampshire Wildcats.
+Ryan Hinds (born June 19, 1986) is a former professional Canadian football defensive back.
+He was raised in Toronto, Canada and played college football for the New Hampshire Wildcats.
 A Biology major, In the 31 games he played, Hinds made 60 tackles (40 solo), 5 interceptions (218 yards total return), and 20 pass break ups.
-Ryan Hinds sits on the Board of Directors for GTA Youth Athletics, a not-for-profit organization he began to teach children leadership through the sport of football.
+Hinds sits on the Board of Directors for GTA Youth Athletics, a not-for-profit organization he began to teach children leadership through the sport of football.

 Professional career

 Hamilton Tiger-Cats

-He was drafted by the Hamilton Tiger-Cats in the 2009 CFL Draft with the 13th pick in the second round.
+He was drafted by the Hamilton Tiger-Cats in the 2009 CFL draft with the 13th pick in the second round.
 After being with the team for four seasons, he was released by the Tiger-Cats on August 14, 2013.

 Edmonton Eskimos

 Hinds signed with the Edmonton Eskimos about two weeks after being released by the Ti-Cats.
 Hinds played in 22 games for the Eskimos in three seasons.
 He was not re-signed by the club following the 2015 CFL season, and became a free-agent on February 9, 2016.